 RAIL AND TRUCK TRANSPORTATION:

 Limited crude oil is transported by rail.
-Rail transport is extremely expensive, highly controversial, and would require an increase of 243,000 rail cars to meet current demands.
+Rail transport is extremely expensive, lacks public support, and would require an increase of 245,000 rail cars to meet current demands.
 Truck transport is unfeasible due to limited capacity.

 ALASKA: